netgloo/benjamin/readme.md

 ### Links

 If the browser [support the `pushState` api](http://caniuse.com/#search=pushState), each link between two pages internal to the website will be handled by Benjamin client side.
-When the user will click on a link for an internal page on your website, the target page will be loaded directly client side, without any call to the server.
+When the user will click on a link for an internal page, the target page will be loaded directly client side, without any call to the server.
 This allow a true smooth navigation between pages, without requiring any loading time.

 You don't need to do anything, just normally add links in your web pages.